Bed Bath & Beyond to sell PersonalizationMall.com for $252M

 Last week, Bed Bath & Beyond said it saw a 5.4 percent drop in comparable sales in its fourth quarter, blaming dipping store traffic, inventory management issues and increased promotional activity and markdowns.

-It's another addition for 1-800-Flowers.com, which includes brands like Harry & David, The Popcorn Factory and Cheryl's Cookies.
+It's another addition for 1-800-FLOWERS.COM, which includes brands like Harry & David, The Popcorn Factory and Cheryl's Cookies.

 CLICK HERE TO READ MORE ON FOX BUSINESS